 VOO vs. SPY.
 Companies behind each ETF.

-Vanguard offers VOO.
+Vanguard is the company that offers VOO.
 Vanguard is one of the biggest investment management companies in the world, with over $7.1 Trillion (with a T) under management.
-Founded by Jack Bogle (Bogleheads Portfolio), who invented index funds.
+Founded by Jack Bogle (Bogleheads Three Fund Portfolio), who invented index funds.

-State Street Global Advisors offers SPY.
+State Street Global Advisors is the company behind SPY.
 Also, a massive investment manager with over $3.5 trillion in assets under management.
 What’s fascinating is that SPY is the first U.S ETF.
 Created in 1993, SPY was the first and still is the largest U.S ETF.

 SPY is bigger than VOO.
 At the point of writing, SPY has $364B in assets under management (AUM), and VOO has $230B.